00Shawon/the-gallary/README.md

 ## 📌 **Project Overview**

-**the-gallary** is a React + Vite + Firebase–based web application that allows users to upload artwork, explore galleries, favorite items, and interact with a clean, engaging, mobile-friendly user interface.
+**the-gallery** is a React + Vite + Firebase–based web application that allows users to upload artwork, explore galleries, favorite items, and interact with a clean, engaging, mobile-friendly user interface.
 The platform is designed for artists, creators, and art-lovers who want an easy place to showcase and discover creative work.

 ---